nicholasgubbins/ContextFreeComposition/README.md

         - Implementation.cpp/Implementation.h
         - Global_Variables.h

-    - Markov - this subdirectory contains the different types of matrices, all of which instantiate the abstract class Matrix.cpp.
+    - /Markov - this subdirectory contains the different types of matrices, all of which instantiate the abstract class Matrix.cpp.
 The Matrix_Master serves as the interface and container for all matrices, including the interface for the Scores whose data populate the matrices, as well as the Score_Maker who requests new notes based on n-grams during composition.
         - Matrix_Master.cpp/Matrix_Master.h
         - Matrix.cpp/Matrix.h
         - Part_Matrix.cpp/Part_Matrix.h
         - Rhythmic_Matrix.cpp/Rhythmic_Matrix.h
         - Chord_Matrix.cpp/Chord_Matrix.h

-    - Grammar - this subdirectory contains the wrapper for the madios algorithm library
+    - /Grammar - this subdirectory contains the wrapper for the madios algorithm library
         - Grammar_Parser.cpp/Grammar_Parser.h

-    - Score_Creator - this subdirectory contains the classes which use the constructed grammars, as well as the markov matrices and compose a new Score.
+    - /Score_Creator - this subdirectory contains the classes which use the constructed grammars, as well as the Markov Matrices to compose a new Score.
 This Score is then translated into a musicXML file via XML_Creator
         - Score_Maker.cpp/Score_Maker.h
         - XML_Creator.cpp/XML_Creator.h

-    - Libraries - this subdirectory contains the madios algorithm (for grammar induction) and libmusicxml libraries (for interacting with musicXML files)
+    - /Libraries - this subdirectory contains the madios algorithm (for grammar induction) and libmusicxml libraries (for interacting with musicXML files)